ManticoreGamesInc/platform-documentation/src/references/mobile_device_preview.md

 ## Device Preview UI

-The device preview UI that is displayed changes depending on what bindings are set up in the Bindings Manager and where the player has touched the screen.
-For example, when the player is touching the left half of the screen a virtual joystick will be displayed.
-Touching and moving on the right half of the screen will control camera movement.
+The device preview UI changes depending on where the player touches the screen.
+For example, when the player touches the left half of the screen, a virtual joystick will appear.
+The right half of the screen controls the camera's movement when touched.

 ![!Enabled](../img/MobileDevicePreview/enabled.png){: .center loading="lazy" }